-On January 7, 2016, Dr. David Parkinson was appointed as the Company's President and Chief Executive Officer.

-David Parkinson has significant experience in the development of novel approaches to cancer therapy.
+On January 7, 2016, Dr. David R. Parkinson was appointed as the Company's President and Chief Executive Officer.
+Dr. Parkinson has significant experience in the development of novel approaches to cancer therapy.
 He has served as Vice President, Global Clinical Oncology for Novartis, and as Vice President, Oncology Development at Amgen.
 During his tenures at Amgen and Novartis, Dr. Parkinson was responsible for clinical development activities leading to a series of successful global drug registrations for important cancer therapeutics, including Gleevec, Femara, Zometa, Kepivance, and Vectibix.
-In addition, Dr. Parkinson has also served as the Sr. Vice President, Oncology Research and Development at Biogen Idec and as the CEO of the diagnostics company Nodality.
-Most recently he has been serving as a venture partner at New Enterprise Associates, Inc. (NEA).
+In addition, Dr. Parkinson has also served as the Sr. Vice President, Oncology Research and Development at Biogen Idec and as the chief executive officer of the diagnostics company Nodality.
+Most recently he has been serving as a venture partner at New Enterprise Associates, Inc.

-Dr. Parkinson replaces Mr. Robert Rieder who announced his departure from the Company and resignation from the Board of Directors.
+Dr. Parkinson replaces Mr. Robert Rieder who announced his departure from the Company and resignation from the board of directors of the Company.

-On January 14, 2016, effective on the closing of the 2016 Financing, Scott Requadt, Managing Director of Clarus Ventures, LLC, was appointed to the board of directors of the Company.
+On January 14, 2016, effective on the closing of the January 2016 Financing, Scott Requadt, Managing Director of Clarus Ventures, LLC, was appointed to the board of directors of the Company.

-Pursuant to the terms of the subscription agreement between the Company and Clarus Lifesciences III, L.P. ("Clarus"), Clarus is entitled to nominate two directors to the board of directors of the Company, one of which must be an independent director and pre-approved by the Company.
-The nomination rights will continue for so long as Clarus holds greater than or equal to 1,060,606 Common Shares, subject to adjustment in certain circumstances.
+Pursuant to the terms of a subscription agreement between the Company and Clarus Lifesciences III, L.P. ("Clarus"), Clarus is entitled to nominate two directors to the board of directors of the Company, one of which must be an independent director and pre-approved by the Company.
+The nomination rights will continue for so long as Clarus holds greater than or equal to 1,060,606 common shares, subject to adjustment in certain circumstances.